 Taking a boat tour on the St. Lawrence River is a summer vacation classic.
-Hoist your anchors for stunning views of the city, the river, and both shores on a guided tour with Croisières AML.
-Or, to feel at one with nature, head out on a zodiac with Excursions Maritimes Québec.
+Hoist your anchors for stunning views of the city, the river, and both shores.

 Take in Amazing Exhibitions

-Over at Musée de la civilisation, there’s a fascinating Maya exhibition from May 20 to October 3.
+Over at Musée de la civilisation, the fascinating Pompeii exhibition continues all summer.